WarrenWeckesser/ufunclab/README.md

   [template preprocessor](https://numpy.org/doc/stable/reference/distutils_guide.html#conversion-of-src-files-using-templates)
   is a useful tool.
 (See the ["Other files"](https://numpy.org/doc/stable/reference/distutils_guide.html#other-files) section for the syntax that would be used in, say, a C file.)
+  However, the `distutils` subpackage of NumPy is deprecated.
 * Some relevant NumPy source code, if you want to dive deep:
   * `PyUFuncObject` along with related C types and macros are defined in [`numpy/numpy/core/include/numpy/ufuncobject.h`](https://github.com/numpy/numpy/blob/7214ca4688545b432c45287195e2f46c5e418ce8/numpy/core/include/numpy/ufuncobject.h).